syncfusion-content/blazor-docs/blazor/sankey/customization.md

 ## Orientation

-The `Orientation` property controls the flow direction of the Sankey.
+The `Orientation` property controls the flow direction of the Sankey Diagram.
 You can set it to `Horizontal` or `Vertical`.
-The default `Auto` setting automatically chooses the best orientation based on the sankey's aspect ratio.
+The default `Auto` setting automatically chooses the best orientation based on the sankey diagram's aspect ratio.
 Setting the orientation to vertical can be particularly useful for certain types of data or when you want to emphasize the top-down flow of information.

-**When you switch the Sankey diagram to vertical orientation, several aspects of the sankey chart change:**
+**When you switch the Sankey Diagram to vertical orientation, several aspects of the Sankey Diagram change:**

 1. **Node Placement**: Nodes are arranged vertically from top to bottom, instead of left to right.